apache/datasketches-website/docs/KeyFeatures.md

 <h3>Robust, High Quality Implementations.</h3>
 * Extensive test code leveraging <a href="http://testng.org">TestNG</a>.
+* Benchmarking, speed and accuracy characterization and performance testing code included in the <i>test</i> package.
-* Test Code coverage is > 95% as measured by <a href="https://www.atlassian.com/software/clover/overview">Atlassian Clover</a>.
+* Test Code coverage is > 90% as measured by <a href="https://www.atlassian.com/software/clover/overview">Atlassian Clover</a>.
 * Comprehensive Javadocs that satisfy <a href="http://www.oracle.com/technetwork/java/index.html">Java JDK8</a> standards.
 * Suitable for production environments.